khajdari/WhoopsPay/README-Docker.md

 # Docker Setup for WhoopsPay

+**⚠️ WARNING: This application contains intentional security vulnerabilities for educational purposes.
+NEVER use this code in production environments!**

 This guide explains how to run WhoopsPay and OWASP Juice Shop using Docker on localhost.

 ## Prerequisites